sophiasaquing16-hue/my-portfolio/README.md

+# to commit to production: git push -u production master
+# to commit to development: git push -u origin master
+---

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.